 May 16-17, 2013

-The City and County of Los Angeles and partners will host a workshop and symposium organized in cooperation with the Consulate General of the Netherlands to explore the role of the Los Angeles River in the coming decades.
-The event builds on initiatives focused on the river and examines ways we can collaborate to achieve multiple benefits simultaneously: managing flood risk, increasing local water supplies, developing green infrastructure, and guiding sustainable urban development.
-The proceedings will serve as a basis for continued dialogue and exploration of solutions associated with the future of the Los Angeles River and, by extension, offer insight into the global role of urban rivers in times of climate change.
+The City and County of Los Angeles and partners hosted a workshop and symposium organized in cooperation with the Consulate General of the Netherlands to explore the role of the Los Angeles River in the coming decades.
+The event built on initiatives focused on the river and examined ways we can collaborate to achieve multiple benefits simultaneously: managing flood risk, increasing local water supplies, developing green infrastructure, and guiding sustainable urban development.
+We hope that the proceedings will serve as a basis for continued dialogue and exploration of solutions associated with the future of the Los Angeles River and, by extension, offer insight into the global role of urban rivers in times of climate change.

 The Dutch Experience